ecoslacker/yaaco/README.md

 An attempt to code the Ant Colony Optimization (ACO) metaheuristic in Python 2.7 language.

-To understand what this code does you should probably read the recommended references and bibliography.
+To understand what this code, first you should probably read the recommended references and bibliography.

 ## Problems